Skip to content

 The awards listed on the letter are based on full-time status, so if you attend part-time, your awards will be less than the amounts shown.
 Awards for the school year are shown, broken down by each aid program.

-It could be a couple of reasons: Pell grant checks are divided in half and sent out twice per semester so the amounts will be smaller than shown on the Award Letter.
-Also, the awards listed are based on full-time status, if you attend part-time, your awards will be adjusted accordingly.
+It could be a couple of reasons: Pell grant checks are divided in half and sent out twice per semester, so the amounts will be smaller than shown on the Award Letter.
+Also, the awards listed are based on full-time status.
+If you attend part-time, your awards will be adjusted accordingly.

 Disbursement of the second Pell Grant check takes place after 60% of the semester (approximately 10 weeks) has been completed.
 Check with the Financial Aid Office to get the approximate date.